Who Do You Love (Bernard Wright song)

 "Who Do You Love" is a song performed by American contemporary R&B singer Bernard Wright, co-written by Wright and Lenny White.
 The song was issued as the first single from Wright's third studio album Mr. Wright.
 The song was his highest chart appearance on the Billboard R&B chart, peaking at #6 in 1985.
 The female vocalist was Marla Adler.

-"Who Do You Love" was covered by The Winans in 1999, as well as by co-writer Lenny White in 1995.
-Since the song's release, it has been sampled in numerous other songs, including "Never Been in Love B4" by Shinehead, "If It Ain't Love" by Tichina Arnold, "Tell Me (I'll Be Around)" by Shades, "Who Is a Thug" by Big Pun and "Is It Kool?" by Luniz; as well as in the remix of "Loungin" by LL Cool J.
+"Who Do You Love" was covered by co-writer Lenny White in 1995 as well as gospel group Winans Phase 2 in 1999.
+Since the song's release, it has been sampled in numerous songs: "Never Been in Love B4" by Shinehead, "If It Ain't Love" by Tichina Arnold, "Tell Me (I'll Be Around)" by Shades, "Who Is a Thug" by Big Pun, and "Is It Kool?" by Luniz; as well as in the remix of "Loungin" by LL Cool J. The song was regarded as Wright's most significant R&B appearance.

-Music video

 The official music video for the song was directed by Zbigniew Rybczyński.